im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git log --oneline --decorate --all --graph -n 10'](/.images/shell/1-step-shell-20.svg)

-This command shows a text-based graph of your commits.
+This is a text-based graph of the commits in your repository.
 The commit that `HEAD` is pointing to is marked with `(HEAD)`.

-> Note that `HEAD` is pointing to the latest commit on the `my-book` branch.
+> Note that `HEAD` is pointing to the latest commit on the `feature` branch.

 #### Moving HEAD